nmc9/php-first-data-api/README.md

 First Data Global Gateway PHP API Service
 ==================

+This is a fork of the package by Vincent Gabriel.
+That package has been untouched for 5 years at the time of this fork.
+It was forked so that any changes to the package can be immediatly implemented and to also make the integration with other payment processesors more uniform.

 <a href='https://twitter.com/gabrielva' target='_blank'>Follow @gabrielva</a>

 This component provides a PHP Wrapper to post api calls to the First Data payment processor.